fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 1. Upload the package to a storage location (ex.
 S3 or GitHub).
 During step 4, Fleet will retrieve the package from this storage location and host it for deloyment.

+> The URL must be accessible by the computer that uploads the package to Fleet.
+> * This could be your local computer or the computer that runs your CI/CD workflow.

 2. Choose which team you want to add the bootstrap package to.

 In this example, we'll add a bootstrap package to the "Workstations (canary)" team so that the package only gets installed on hosts that automatically enroll to this team.